fadhli-atarita/HySIMU/README.md

   - _WIN for windows
   - _MAC for macos (not included yet)

-  It requires either a full matlab OR a matlab runtime installation version 2024b.
+  It requires either a full matlab OR the freely available matlab runtime installation version 2024b.

   The package can be found inside the "hysimu_dependencies" directory and
         steps to install these packages as python packages can be found on: